cap-js/docs/java/observability.md

 Open Telemetry support using SAP BTP Cloud Logging Service leverages the [Open Telemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/) which needs to be attached to the CAP Java application.
 The following steps describe how this can be done:

 1) Bind your CAP Java application to a service instance of `cloud-logging`.
 On creation of the service instance, it's important to enable the Open Telemetry capabilities by passing `ingest_otlp` as additional configuration parameter.
-The following snippet shows an example how to add this to a _mta.yaml_ descriptor:
+The following snippet shows an example how to add this to an _mta.yaml_ descriptor:
+    ::: code-group
-    ```yaml
+    ```yaml [mta.yaml]
     ...
     resources:
       - name: cloud-logging-instance